by Cynthia M. Johnson, MA

 Orthostatic hypotension and orthostatic syncope.
-EBSCO DynaMed Plus website.
-Available at: http://www.dyname....
-Updated March 31, 2017.
-Accessed September 1, 2017.
+EBSCO DynaMed website.
+Available at: https://www.dyname....
+Updated February 26, 2019.
+Accessed December 10, 2019.

-3/24/2015 DynaMed Plus Systematic Literature Surveillance http://www.dyname...: Mills PB, Fung CK, et al. Nonpharmacologic management of orthostatic hypotension: A systematic review.
+3/24/2015 DynaMed Systematic Literature Surveillance https://www.dyname...: Mills PB, Fung CK, et al. Nonpharmacologic management of orthostatic hypotension: A systematic review.
 Arch Phys Med Rehab.
 2015;96(20):366-375.

-Last reviewed September 2017 by EBSCO Medical Review Board James Cornell, MD
+Last reviewed September 2019 by EBSCO Medical Review Board James Cornell, MD

-Last Updated: 3/24/2015
+Last Updated: 8/7/2020

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.